versatica/mediasoup-client-aiortc/README.md

 $ npm install --save mediasoup-client-aiortc
 ```

-The "postinstall" script in `package.json` will install the Python libraries (including **aiortc**) by using `pip` command.
+The "postinstall" script in `package.json` will install the Python libraries (including **aiortc**) by using `pip3` command.
 If such a command is not in the `PATH` or has a different name in your system, you can override its location by setting the `PIP` environment variable:

 ```bash
 $ PIP=/home/me/bin/pip npm install --save mediasoup-client-aiortc